absmartly/java-sdk/README.md

 ```

 #### Refreshing the context with fresh experiment data
-For long-running contexts, the context is usually created once when the application is first reached.
+For long-running contexts, the context is usually created once when the application is first started.
 However, any experiments being tracked in your production code, but started after the context was created, will not be triggered.
 To mitigate this, we can use the `refresh()` or `refreshAsync()` methods.